jm4ch4do/mi_cuido_feliz/README.md

 # Small Site for Startup
-Is a simple site made with mobirise which I made for my wife to present at a course
+Is a single page simple site which I made for my wife to use at a enterprise management course